“End Nuclear Insanity Before Nuclear Insanity Ends Humanity” ~llaw

-Iran’s Bushehr Nuclear Power Plant in Bushehr, southern Iran, on November 10, 2019.
+Bushehr Nuclear Power Plant, in Bushehr, Iran on November 10, 2019.
+See image in the CNN article for Photo credits.

 LLAW’s NUCLEAR WORLD NEWS TODAY and the GLOBAL RISKS & CONSEQUENCES TOMORROW